As AI grows more sophisticated and widespread, the voices warning against the potential dangers of artificial intelligence grow louder.

 “There’s a serious danger that we’ll get [AI systems] smarter than us fairly soon and that these things might get bad motives and take control,” Hinton told NPR.
 “This isn’t just a science fiction problem.
 This is a serious problem that’s probably going to arrive fairly soon, and politicians need to be thinking about what to do about it now.”

 Develop Legal Regulations

-AI regulation has been a main focus for dozens of countries, and now the U.S. and European Union are creating more clear-cut measures to manage the spread of artificial intelligence.
-Although this means certain AI technologies could be banned, it doesn’t prevent societies from exploring the field.
+AI regulation has been a main focus for dozens of countries, and now the U.S. and European Union are creating more clear-cut measures to manage the rising sophistication of artificial intelligence.
+(In fact, President Joe Biden issued an executive order in 2023 requiring federal agencies to develop new rules and guidelines for AI safety and security.)
+Although this means certain AI technologies could eventually be banned, it doesn’t prevent societies from exploring the field.

 Create Organizational AI Standards

 Preserving a spirit of experimentation is vital for Ford, who believes AI is essential for countries looking to innovate and keep up with the rest of the world.